 \section{System model and problem formulation}

-This section describes the system model FedDif operates (Section \ref{section3A}) and the representations of data distribution (Section \ref{section3B}).
-Then, we formulate the optimization problem for finding the trade-off between learning performance and communication cost (Section \ref{section3C}).
+This section describes the system model FedDif operates (Section \ref{section3A}), and the representations of the data distribution (Section \ref{section3B}).
+Then, we formulate an optimization problem to determine the trade-off between learning performance and communication cost (Section \ref{section3C}).